Chen Han: War with Zhu Yuanzhang

 On 30 August, the two fleets engaged in a four-day battle on Lake Poyang.
 During the first two days, Zhu's fleet suffered significant losses and retreated, but on the third day, Zhu utilized suicide attacks with gunpowder-filled "fire ships".
-These explosions had a devastating impact on the tightly formed Han lines, causing hundreds of ships to sink, along with Chen Youliang's two brothers.
+These explosions had a devastating impact on the tightly formed Han lines, causing hundreds of ships to sink, along with Chen's two brothers.
 (Note: Chen Youren and Chen Yougui.)
-The attackers also suffered heavy losses, leading to a day of rest and repairs on the following day.
+The attackers also suffered heavy losses, leading them to spend the following day to repair their ships.
 The battle resumed on 2 September, with the Han fleet gaining the upper hand and ultimately taking control of the battlefield.
-Meanwhile, Zhu's land forces, led by Hu Deji, successfully lifted the siege of Nanchang, the main objective of the campaign.
+At the same time, Zhu's land forces, led by Hu Deji, successfully lifted the siege of Nanchang, the main objective of the campaign.
 Zhu then abandoned the battle and swiftly moved to blockade the Han's fleet in the lake.
-On 3 October, the Han emperor Chen Youliang decided to attempt a breakout.
-Zhu was ready with fire ships set adrift, scattering Han's ships so that clusters of ships engaged in combat far from each other.
+On 3 October, Chen attempted to escape from the lake with his fleet.
+Zhu set fire ships adrift, scattering the Han fleet and breaking it into isolated groups that were engaged separately by his forces.
 Chen was killed when an arrow struck his head.
 This event greatly demoralized many officers, leading them to surrender.
-Zhang Dingbian and the deceased emperor's young son Chen Li managed to escape to Wuchang.
+Chen's grand marshal Zhang Dingbian managed to escape to Wuchang with the ruler's young son, Chen Li.

 Fall

 Chen Li ascended the Han throne and continued the war.
-He withstood a two-month siege of Wuchang in late 1363 but was unable to effectively resist the advancing Zhu invasion.
-When Zhu Yuanzhang's army once again approached Wuchang in March 1364, the helpless emperor surrendered.
-Zhu Yuanzhang then focused on occupying and absorbing Han territories.
+He withstood a two-month siege of Wuchang in late 1363 but was unable to effectively resist Zhu's advancing forces.
+When Zhu's army once again approached Wuchang in March 1364, the helpless Chen Li surrendered.
+Zhu then focused on occupying and absorbing Han territories.
 While many prefectural and county commanders surrendered without a fight, the occupation of Hubei, Hunan, and Jiangxi dragged on until April 1365.

 Despite their defeat, the Chen family maintained their status among the nobility.
 Chen Li, along with his grandfather Chen Pucai and his uncles Chen Youfu and Chen Youzhi, were granted high titles and incomes.
 In 1372, after a conflict with members of Zhu Yuanzhang's entourage, Chen Li was sent to Korea.